etkmlm/EksiAPI/README-EN.md

 #### Getting Entries From Specified URL

 To retrieve entries from thread page, you can use GetEntriesFromPage() function.
-It returns IEnumerable<Entry> and takes link of the page.
+It returns IEnumerable<Entry> and takes the URL of the page.

 ```
 var entries = entryService.GetEntriesFromPage("https://eksisozluk.com/applein-kasasindaki-nakit-203-milyar-dolar--4862121");